Major storm could dump more than a foot of snow in Nebraska Panhandle

 Snow totals will depend on when and where rain shifts to snow.
 (Colorado and Wyoming are expected to see much heavier snows, while southeastern Nebraska, including Omaha and Lincoln, is forecast to avoid snow.)

 In portions of the western Panhandle and northwest Nebraska, the snow could total 1 to 2 feet, according to the weather service.
-AccuWeather Inc., The World-Herald's weather consultant, has said there could be pockets where snow totals reach 3 feet.
+AccuWeather, The World-Herald’s weather consultant, has said there could be pockets where snow totals reach 3 feet.

 Strong winds are forecast, which, combined with heavy snow, are expected to create whiteout conditions and blowing and drifting.
 Tree limbs and utility wires could break, leading to power outages.